-Prerequisites: CA 311 and at least 3 hours of CA 315.
+Prerequisites: CA 201, CA 311 and CA 315G or permission of instructor.

 Extensive work under faculty or professional supervision.
 Three credit hours required on the staff of an area publication; additional credit hours may be earned by repeating the course using more advanced activities.
 Variable credit: 3-9 hours.